 Posted on August 10 2020

-Through the unrest of the BLM June protests, has come a strong female voice in the shape of Kassandra Lauren Gordon (IG handle - klgjewellery).
+Within the jewellery industry comes a strong female voice in the shape of Kassandra Lauren Gordon (IG handle - klgjewellery).
 She wrote an open letter published on popular jewellery site 'Jewellery Cut', holding a mirror up to racism within the industry.
 It's shocking.
 Please take the time to read about her experiences and should your heart want to learn more on how to get involved and tackle some of the problems, she's detailed methods to help https://jewellerycut.com/an-open-letter-to-the-jewellery-industry-re-racism/

-One easy way - is diversify your feed.
+One easy way to support BAME artists is to simply, diversify your feed.

-Share, Like and Repost work from BAME Artists (some of my personal faves below).
-If the public help reflect the minority, this will amplify their voices and enrich what we see in the mainstream.
-The time to mix it up and human up is now x
+Share, Like and Repost their work (some of my personal faves below).
+If the public help reflect the minority, this will amplify their voices and enrich and what we see in the mainstream x

 @harwellgodfrey, @halinamutinta, @esmy.jewellery, @jasmineatullah, @nizahuangjewellery, @wiggy.wong